5 Key points:

 Prostate Cancer is classified into its 4 stages [Fig 1].

 In Stage 1, there are no symptoms.
-The cancer is small volume and confined to the prostate capsule.
-It usually goes undetected and diagnosed only upon examining the prostatic chips after transurethral prostate (TURP) surgery.
-Nowadays, majority of early cancers are detected at health screening when a high PSA level (> 4 ng/dl) is found.
+The cancer is small volume and cannot be felt with the finger.
+It usually goes undetected and diagnosed only upon examining the prostatic chips after transurethral prostate (TURP) surgery or at health screening when a high PSA level (> 4 ng/dl) is found.

 In Stage 2, prostate cancer can be felt as a tumour on rectal examination.
 Although the tumour volume is bigger, it is still confined within the prostate and cure still possible.

 The most reliable method of diagnosing prostate cancer is a biopsy.
-This is usually done via the rectum under ultrasound guidance [Fig 2].
-Because this procedure carries the risk of infection and bleeding, prophylactic antibiotics reduces this risk to < 5%.
-Any anti-platelet drugs like aspirin and plavix must also be stopped prior to biopsy.
+This is usually done via the rectum under ultrasound guidance (TRUS) [Fig 2].
+Because this procedure carries the risk of infection and bleeding, prophylactic antibiotics are given to reduce this risk to < 5%.
+Anti-platelet drugs like aspirin and plavix must also be stopped prior to biopsy.
 It is now standard practice to take at least 12 cores.
-To prevent any pain during the biopsy, local anaesthesia consisting of a peri-prostatic block is given.
+To reduce pain during the biopsy, local anaesthesia is given by means of a peri-prostatic nerve block.

-Upon confirmation, further investigations are done to stage the cancer and this consists of MRI of the pelvis [Fig 3] and a bone scan [Fig 4].
+Upon confirmation, further investigations are done to stage the cancer and this is through a pelvic MRI [Fig 6] and a bone scan [Fig 7].

 Early Prostate Cancer (Stage 1 & 2)